-Joey Keller was born on July 4th, 2003 in Fort Wayne, Indiana.
-In the middle of a torrential downpour and huge booms of thunder, around 9pm, little Joey entered the world.
-To his parents, this was a true miracle for they were told they would not be able to have children of their own.
-In that respect, Joey was a miracle from the get-go.
+Joey Keller was born on July 4, 2003 in Fort Wayne, Indiana.
+Little Joey entered the world around 9 pm, in the middle of a torrential downpour and huge booms of thunder.
+To his parents, this was a true miracle for they were told they would not be able to have children.
+Thus, Joey was a miracle from the get-go.

 Growing up, Joey was always focused on others.
 When his friends would come over to play at his house, he would offer his toys, food, or money to them, if he felt he had more than they did.
-At his soccer games, as soon as a teammate seemed upset or got hurt, Joey became focused on trying to help him feel better.
-At times, this forced the coach to put in another player because Joey didn’t ask permission; he just went with the hurt player or stayed with a player on the sidelines who was upset because he missed a goal or the team got beat.
+At his soccer games, as soon as a teammate seemed upset or got hurt, Joey because focused on trying to help him feel better.
+At times, this forced the coach to put in another player because Joey didn't ask permission; he just went with the hurt player or stayed with a player on the sidelines who was upset because he missed a goal.

 One of Joey's parents' favorite pictures of him, from a vacation, is of him with his hand on his cousin's shoulder at a putt-putt course, comforting him after a tough round.
 He seemed to always gravitate to hurting people and to do whatever it took to make them feel better.

-During Joey’s long months of chemotherapy, radiation, and hospital stays, there was no shortage of hurting people.
-Joey had a strong faith in God and he was always talking with and praying for these hurting kids and their families.
+During Joey's long months of chemotherapy, radiation and hospital stays, there was no shortage of hurting people.
+Joey had strong faith in God and he was always talking with and praying for these hurting kids and their families.
 Once, a boy and his family down the hall had received really bad news, and Joey could hear the boy crying.
-He immediately asked his dad to drive home and get a big Star Wars toy set that Joey had saved for and give it to the boy, in an effort to cheer him up.
-On another occasion when friends came to visit Joey at his house, he found out that the boy his age was really into a certain kind of toy that Joey had; when the boy mentioned that he didn’t have any of that particular set, Joey gave him what he had.
-His parents felt that for an 8 year old, going through the seemingly endless chemo, nausea, and physical therapy to learn to walk again, this was remarkable.
+He immediately asked his dad to drive home and get a big Star Wars toy set that Joey had saved so he could give it to the boy in an effort to cheer him up.
+On another occasion, when friends came to visit Joey at his house, he found out that the boy his age was really into a certain kind of toy that Joey had; when the boy mentioned that he didn't have any of that particular set, Joey gave him what he had.
+His parents felt that, for an 8 years old going through seemingly endless chemo, nausea, and physical therapy to learn to walk again, this was remarkable.
 It seemed that Joey had figured out, at his young age, that giving was truly more fun than receiving.

-In the fall of 2011 Joey relapsed and began chemotherapy for recurrent disease.
-Those treatments only provided a temporary slowing of the tumors’ growth, and he began to lose control of his facial muscles; so the family and medical team decided to repeat radiation so he could continue to eat, talk, and show the world that wonderful smile that could light up a room.
-In late September 2012, he began having seizures, and the cancer progressed to a place where medicine had nothing left to offer.
-He slowly lost the ability to walk, to eat, to communicate, to remember the toys he loved, to recognize his parents, and, on November 18, 2012, to breathe.
+In the Fall of 2011, Joey relapsed and began chemotherapy for recurrent disease.
+Those treatments only provided a temporary slowing of the tumors' growth and he soon began to lose control of his facial muscles.
+His family and medical team decided to repeat radiation so he could continue to eat, talk and show the world that wonderful smile that could light up a room.
+In late September 2012, Joey began having seizures, and the cancer progressed to a place where medicine had nothing left to offer.
+He slowly lost the ability to walk, to eat, to communicate, to remember the toys he loved, to recognize his parents and, on November 18, 2012, to breathe.